NelsonPython/CTF_SIVBGR_2024/babys_first_rsa_crypto.md

 ```

 ### Cube root
 Copilot explained the code and the math but copilot also hallucinates.
-I always have to validate what it says by studying the references it provides or other material.
+I always have to validate what it says by studying the references it provides along with other material.
 After the event, Jacob Elliott offered a coupon for his Udemy course, CTF 101: Competitive Learning in Cybersecurity.
 I thought I would learn faster by signing up for his class.
 I was right.
 He posted links to YouTube videos that explained the math so it was easier to understand and he provided a more elegant solution in his Cryptography module.
 He called it the "cube root" and here's the code I used to get the flag.

 ```
 from Crypto.Util.number import long_to_bytes, getPrime, bytes_to_long